 Joanna was no different.
-In fact, she was betrothed to the King of Hungary’s son, Prince Andrey, when she was 8 years old.
+In fact, she was betrothed to the King of Hungary’s son, Prince Andrei, when she was 8 years old.
 They were actually raised together.
-It could be said that the boy was a sort of political hostage when Joanna’s grandfather was alive, who was the King of Naples at that time.
-Prince Andrey’s father tried to lay claim to the Kingdom of Naples as the heir next in line, but Joanna’s grandfather disagreed.
-He named his Grand-Daughter as his heir, and betrothed her to the Hungarian Prince as a way to shut his father up for awhile.
+It could be said that the boy was a sort of political hostage when Joanna’s grandfather, the King of Naples, was alive.
+Prince Andrei’s father tried to lay claim to the Kingdom of Naples as the heir next in line, but Joanna’s grandfather disagreed.
+He named his Grand-Daughter as his heir, and betrothed her to the Hungarian Prince as a way to shut the prince’s father up for awhile.
 The Prince then had to live in Naples to further ensure the Hungarian King’s good will.
-However, there were some arguments about whether Andrey would become King or only be King Consort.
+However, there were some arguments about whether Andrei would become king or only be a king consort.
 The King of Naples did not even want him to be consort, which did not sit well with the Hungarian’s who felt they were entitled to the throne anyway.
 When the King of Naples died, the Neapolitan’s acted quickly, for they knew Hungary would.
-Prince Andrey tried to find a way to flee, but he found himself stuck.
-Joanna was crowned Queen, and Prince Andrey was soon dead.
-The Hungarian King insisted Joanna marry his other son, Prince Stephan, but she declined.
-Naples now had an absolute enemy in Hungary.
+Prince Andrei tried to find a way to flee, but he found himself stuck.
+Joanna was crowned Queen, and Prince Andrei was soon dead.
+The Hungarian king insisted Joanna marry his other son, Prince Stephan, but she declined.
+Naples now had an enemy in Hungary.

-Joanna decided she would marry Louis of Taranto, a fierce warlord and shrewd advisor.
-Joanna was shrewd herself and new she needed the protection of a man in order to keep other men away.
-She was willing to let Louis be her King in return for his protection.
+Joanna decided she would marry Louis of Taranto, a fierce warlord and shrewd adviser.
+Joanna was shrewd herself and new she needed the protection of a man in order to keep other men away from her and her crown.
+She was willing to let Louis be her king in return for his protection.
 So they married, but were attacked by Louis’s brother Robert.
 They soon found themselves in a fight with Sicily and Hungary.